 Now we know; it's due to the adverse affect on the microbiome.

-Endo-cannabinoids are naturally occurring neurotransmitters; in many complex ways they target cells all over the body helping to keep us in balance.
-For example they help regulate sleep, appetite and generalised inflammation, amongst many other functions[2].
+Endo-cannabinoids are naturally occurring neurotransmitters; in complex ways they target cells all over the body helping to keep us in balance.
+For example they help regulate sleep, appetite and generalised inflammation amongst many other functions[2].

 These endo-cannabinoids are formed from enzyme action on the important omega 3 fatty acids.

-"Enzymes that metabolize fatty acids are shared between two pathways.
-If you swamp the system with linoleic acid, you'll have less enzymes available to metabolize omega-3s into good endocannabinoids."
+"Enzymes that break down fatty acids are shared between two pathways.
+If you swamp the system with linoleic acid, you'll have less of them available to metabolize omega-3s into good endocannabinoids."

 - Professor Frances Sladek

 Here's the catch.
-E.coli in the gut, a pathogen, thrives on linoleic acid; and in the research was strongly linked to a decrease in these good cannabinoids.
+E.coli in the gut, is a pathogen thrives on linoleic acid; in the research it was strongly linked to a decrease in these good cannabinoids.
 The body has greater difficulty getting back into balance after being tipped over for one reason or another; we become more prone to chronic inflammatory diseases.

-As the friendly bacteria in the gut die off from high levels of linoleic acid, not only do the cannabinoids decrease; the amount of oxylipins which are strongly correlated with obesity simultaneously increase.
+As the friendly bacteria in the gut die off from high levels of linoleic acid, not only do the cannabinoids decrease; the amount of oxylipins which are strongly correlated with obesity simultaneously rise in number.

 These industrial diet oils make us fat and our bodies angry not just from increased calories but also because they disturb profoundly important things going on in the body; like the Endo-Cannabinoid System and the microbiome.
-Generalised inflammation is the result; pain and chronic diseases like diabetes.
+Generalised inflammation is the result; pain and chronic diseases like diabetes and prostatitis.

 It also explains why a high omega 6 to 3 ratio has long been associated with generalised inflammation and pain in the body.